pingcap/tidb-dashboard/ui-new/packages/tidb-dashboard-for-op/cypress/README.md

 ## Install Cypress

-The Cypress has been added to package.json, so just run `yarn` to install it.
+The Cypress has been added to package.json, so just run `pnpm i` to install it.
 We use Cypress@8.5.0 here since the version>8.5.0 has an unstable server connection error, the related issue can be referred [here](https://github.com/cypress-io/cypress/issues/18464).

 ## Run Test